rakhimov/scram/README.rst

 #.
 Follow the installation instructions for Linux machines.

 The other option is to use MinGW_ or Cygwin_ and to build on Windows.

 Currently only Cygwin_ has been tested to produce binaries on Windows.
+The dependencies listed for Linux systems must be installed with Cygwin.
+Unfortunately, this method requires building `libxml++`_ from source.
+In order to avoid building the package, after installing Cygwin, download a `pre-build SCRAM for Cygwin`_.

 .. _`Ubuntu 14.04`:
     http://www.ubuntu.com/download